Scille/parsec-cloud/docs/rfcs/1020-pki-support.md

 ## Overview

-Add support to use Parsec with an externally managed PKI
+Add support to *join* and to *login* to an organization with an externally-managed PKI.

 ## Background & Motivation

-Some organizations manage their own PKI, and want Parsec to rely on that PKI.
+Some organizations manage their own PKI and would like to use it to join and to login to an organization in Parsec.

-That custom PKI come in the form of certificates with their private key often loaded in a dedicated device (a smartcard).
+That custom PKI comes in the form of certificates with their private keys often loaded in dedicated devices (smartcards).
 They would like to use their certificates to access Parsec, so the users do not have to use a password or rely on the keyring of the OS.

-There is also an opportunity to rely on that PKI to join an organization.

 Put in a simpler term access Parsec using a Smartcard.